Edanurkoroglu/edanurkoroglu/README.md

 industry and work on project development for autonomous flight systems and drone technologies.
 My goal is to generateinnovative solutions and contribute to the advancement of AI and aviation.

 - 🔭 I’m currently working on UAVs and Dronekit
-- 🌱 I’m currently learning React Navite
+- 🌱 I’m currently learning React Native
 - 📫 How to reach me: edanur.koroglu@hotmail.com

 <a href='https://stars.github.com/'><img src='https://raw.githubusercontent.com/acervenky/animated-github-badges/master/assets/starbadge.gif' width='35' height='35'></a>